 Juicing Is Not As Healthy As Eating Whole Fruit and Vegetables

 Juicing has become a popular health trend in the last few years with words like “smoothies”, “juicing” and “juice cleanse” entering our vocabulary as healthy options for weight loss and a convenient way to get your vitamins and minerals for the day.
+In my practice as a personal trainer in New York City, I am often asked about how healthy juicing actually is as it has become ubiquitous in just about all fitness establishments.
 Gyms and just about any store or restaurant claiming to sell “healthy food” have machines set up to get you your juice.
 A natural drink made with nothing but wholesome fruit and vegetables.
 It goes without saying that you can drink more fruit and (especially) vegetables than you can eat, and the idea is with juicing you can easily get all the nutrition from fruits and vegetables quickly and efficiently.
 The perfect guilt-free health food for people on the go, a marketing mantra that makes juices especially popular in urban environments, add an air of upscale trendiness to it and you have a nearly universally accepted food.
 The health claims supporting the practice of juicing are numerous and juices are purported to help you do everything from lose weight, increase energy, and detoxify the body by flushing toxins out of the system.
 Some even claim that it can cure cancer and reverse metabolic disease.
 As appealing this all sounds, like so many health food claims, the science validating them is non-existent and thus far no additional benefit has been seen from the consumption of juices over eating whole fruits and vegetables.
 It might sell more juicers and specialized juice based diet books and programs but the seldom mentioned fact is that consuming juices over whole fruits and vegetables might actually be harmful as a landmark study found that greater consumption of specific whole fruits, particularly blueberries, grapes, and apples, was associated with a lower risk of developing type 2 diabetes, whereas greater consumption of fruit juice is associated with a higher risk.
 Juicing may also make weight loss harder and there is evidence as well that consumption of juice only diets can severely stress the kidneys.

 You might ask how could something so seemingly “natural” as juicing not be the answer to our desire for a healthy and wholesome vitamin boost?
 The answer is one that has plagued us since even before the advent of the Industrial Revolution, where we remove ourselves from situations where we take foods that we have been eating for hundreds of thousands of years in a naturally occurring, unprocessed form, process them and make the claim that this more convenient and easier to consume version is somehow equal to or superior to its unrefined counterpart.
 It’s a story that places the blame for our astronomically higher rates of obesity and diet related metabolic disease when compared to populations consuming foods in their more naturally occurring states.
 Convenience is one thing, but like all compromises, it comes with a price and as such it is crucial to also look at the complex relationships developed between our species and the fruits and vegetables we consume.
 Our ancestors didn’t just evolve eating fruit and plants but the fruit and plants evolved with us over time.
 One of the theories as to why primates like humans and apes see in color while other carnivorous mammals do not is that it allows us to spot and identify ripened fruit.[3,4] The point in time where fruit is not only safest to consume in terms of digestion, but also when the fruit will yield the most amount of micronutrients and macronutrients.
 A mango, for example as it ripens and changes color from green to yellow, undergoes significant changes in amylase activity which serves to break down the indigestible starch content and converts it into sugars that humans can easily digest.
 Our sense of smell also tells us when fruit is best to consume and while today we take these abilities somewhat for granted, they point a finger back into the past at the links between us and our truly natural food sources.